Abuse of power: Lois Lerner/IRS

 In October 2017, the Trump Administration agreed to settle a lawsuit filed on behalf of more than four hundred conservative nonprofit groups.
 These nonprofit groups claimed that they had been discriminated against by the Internal Revenue Service for an undisclosed amount.
 This amount was described by the plaintiffs' counsel as "very substantial."
 The Trump Administration also agreed to settle a second lawsuit brought by forty-one conservative organizations with an apology and an admission that subjecting them to "heightened scrutiny and inordinate delays" was wrongful.

-These acts by Lois Lerner were performed between 2010 and 2012 as a way to try and deal with the massive number of applications from organizations that were wanting a tax-exemption status.
+These acts by Lois Lerner were performed between 2010 and 2012 as a way to try to deal with the massive number of applications from organizations that were wanting a tax-exemption status.
 Many of these organizations that were seeking the tax-exemption status did not agree with how the government was being run and had 'tea party' or 'patriots' in their name.